Trains to Disney World and Disneyland

 Disneyland To/From Los Angeles by Train

 If you want to make a day trip to Los Angeles from Disneyland, that’s easy.
 You can take a Metrolink commuter train or an Amtrak train from Anaheim station.
-The trip to Los Angeles Union Station takes less than an hour and from there you can take Metrorail (subway) to areas like Hollywood, Universal Studios, etc. For specifics on how to get to Hollywood by train or other public transportation, click here.
+The trip to Los Angeles Union Station takes less than an hour and from there you can take Metrorail (subway) to areas like Hollywood, Universal Studios, etc. Our Hollywood Attractions page has more detailed information about how to get to Hollywood by train or other public transportation.

 If you will be staying in Los Angeles and want to get to Disneyland for a day trip, Amtrak has morning trains to Anaheim.
 Unfortunately the southbound Metrolink trains from Los Angeles do not serve Anaheim in the morning, so they won’t work for visiting Disneyland from Los Angeles as a day trip.